Government expected to unveil welfare concessions after talks with Labour rebels

 “That conversation will continue in the coming days, so we can begin making change together on Tuesday.”

+Head of campaigns at the charity, Charlotte Gill, said: “We urge MPs not to be swayed by these last ditch attempts to force through a harmful Bill with supposed concessions.

+“The only way to avoid a catastrophe today and in the future is to stop the cuts altogether by halting the Bill in its tracks.”

-The Tories described the expected concessions as “the latest in a growing list of screeching U-turns” from the Government.
+The Tories described concessions as “the latest in a growing list of screeching U-turns” from the Government.

 Shadow chancellor Mel Stride said: “Under pressure from his own MPs Starmer has made another completely unfunded spending commitment.